 Since you may not feel up to making and eating a salad while you recover from the flu, try a glass of low-sodium vegetable juice instead.
 You'll load up on antioxidants that boost the immune system, your body's defense against germs.

 Do you crave a sweet taste?
 Go with 100% fruit juice.

 It helps you get the fluids you need and it's nourishing, too.
-Some scientific evidence shows that it can help with healing.
-Hot chicken soup can improve the way tiny hair-like parts in the passages of your nose protect your body from bacteria and viruses, but more research is needed.
+Some scientific evidence suggests that it may help with healing.
+Hot chicken soup may also improve the way tiny hair-like parts in the passages of your nose protect your body from bacteria and viruses, but more research is needed.

 If you feel up to it, garlic can be a good choice to spice up foods like soup.
 It appears to have some ability to boost the immune system and may help you get fewer colds.
 But larger and better studies are needed to see if this is true.